Online Optimization Algorithms in Repeated Price Competition: Equilibrium Learning and Algorithmic Collusion: Related Work

 Exp3 is also a \textit{mean-based algorithm} \citep{braverman_selling_2018}, a property of online optimization algorithms that will play an important role in our analysis.
 Informally, if the mean reward of action $a$ is significantly larger than the mean reward of action $b$, the learning algorithm will choose action $b$ with negligible probability.
 Apart from Exp3, also Multiplicative Weights Update (MWU), and FTPL are mean-based.
 We will show that such algorithms converge to a Nash equilibrium in versions of the Bertrand competition.

 Reinforcement learning (RL) algorithms have also been applied to algorithmic pricing \citep{rana2014real, kastius2022dynamic, deng2024algorithmic}.
 RL with states can be appropriate in environments where demand systematically depends on state variables, such as the day of the week or customer history \citep{abada_artificial_2023}.
-However, these algorithms are typically sample-inefficient: as the state and action space grow, they require extensive training rounds and adapt slowly to changing market conditions.
+Most notably, prior work often uses tabular Q-learning with $\epsilon$-greedy exploration where the agents observe the last-period prices \citep{calvano_algorithmic_2021, calvano_algorithmic_2021-1, schaefer_emergence_2023, klein_autonomous_2021}.
+These algorithms are typically sample-inefficient: as the state and action space grow, they require extensive training rounds and adapt slowly to changing market conditions.
 This makes them less suitable for dynamic pricing environments, where rapid adaptation is crucial.
 By contrast, online learning algorithms with bandit feedback can adjust more quickly and scale better.
-Prior work on algorithmic collusion has often applied Q-learning, a simple RL technique, but with the state space restricted to the current price, it essentially resembles an $\varepsilon$-greedy bandit algorithm (see also \citet{lambin2024less}, who shows collusion can arise even in stateless Q-learning).
-Based on these arguments and discussions with practitioners, we therefore focus on online optimization algorithms with bandit feedback in our work, while reporting Q-learning benchmarks for comparison in the online supplement (Section \ref{app:qlearning}).
+As a benchmark, prior work on algorithmic collusion has often applied Q-learning.
+Its stateless version essentially resembles an $\varepsilon$-greedy bandit algorithm (see also \citet{lambin2024less}, who shows supra-competitive outcomes can emerge even with stateless Q-learning).
+Based on these arguments and discussions with practitioners, we therefore focus on online optimization algorithms with bandit feedback in our work, while reporting (state-based) Q-learning results for comparison in the appendix (Section \ref{app:qlearning}).